 Flusser Studies is an international e-journal for academic research dedicated to the thought of Vilém Flusser (1920-1991).
 In addition to publishing articles about Flusser’s work, the journal seeks to promote scholarship on different aspects of specifically interdisciplinary and multilingual approaches Flusser himself developed in the course of his career as a writer and philosopher.
 These approaches range from Communication Theory to Translation Studies, Cultural Anthropology to the New Media.
 I founded the journal in 2005 and am Editor-in-Chief.
-So far, the journal has published 36 issues (including the current issue) with about 400 authors.
+So far, the journal has published 37 issues (including the current issue) with altogether 320 authors.
 The site disposes of a search function, which accesses all the titles and the keywords.

 My contribution, A Modest Proposal for the Saponification of Fats: On the Role of Satire in Vilém Flusser’s Work, deals among other things with Flusser’s satirical use of animal characters (ants, unicorns, the taenia solium, and the imaginary hybrid creature Bibliophagus convictus) in his philosophical fables and their relationship to the Vampyroteuthis infernalis.